 The Business Case for Virtual Recruiting in 2022 and Beyond

-Amid the pandemic, virtual recruiting emerged as an effective way to support ongoing talent acquisition activities while staying safe.
+Amid the pandemic, virtual recruiting platforms emerged as an effective way to support ongoing talent acquisition activities while helping everyone stay safe.
 As we see a gradual increase in in-person gatherings—from parties and concerts to onsite work—many talent acquisition leaders are wondering when it will be time to shutter their virtual recruiting efforts.
 But should they?
 In short, we say never—and that’s not just because virtual recruiting is our business.
 It’s because, as we watch more employers adopt virtual recruiting strategies (in conjunction with in-person events and tactics), we become even bigger believers in the advantages and benefits that virtual recruiting has to offer hiring managers, TA professionals, and job seekers across the board.

 Talent experts tend to agree.
 A majority (81%) of talent acquisition professionals say they will continue to use virtual recruiting for the foreseeable future, because of the ways it makes talent acquisition faster, more efficient and more cost-effective, all while improving the quality of their hires.

 Virtual recruiting offers your hiring team benefits you can’t get any other way—speed, scale, efficiency, candidate experience, reach.
 Brazen’s platform helps customers reach 40% more candidates—especially in rural and other hard-to-reach areas—and 72% of recruiters say their time to hire with virtual recruiting is as fast or faster than in-person recruiting alone.

 Here are five reasons that the virtual recruitment experience will endure as a valuable part of talent acquisition strategy throughout 2022 and well into the future.

 Prove your ROI with a Host of Metrics